 The trail zigzags around this point and steadily climbs up gaining altitude.
 There are a few places where one can sit and enjoy the views of the snowy peaks on the trail.
 Lucky ones can also sight the state bird of Uttarakhand, colourful Monal – on the slopes near Tungnath Temple.

-The tree cover gives way as you climb over 3100m, around halfway on the way to Tungnath and it can get quite hot with the sunshine.
+The tree cover gives way as you climb over 3100m, around halfway on the way to Tungnath and it can get quite hot with the sun shining brightly.
 Make sure to have ample water with you for the trek.
 Especially for beginners, remember it is not a race and that everyone has their own pace, so just take it slow and steady, and enjoy the scenery on the trek.

 The trekking distance between Chopta to Tungnath is 4 kms and usually takes around 2 and a half hours to cover.